pplcc/ubuntu-tensorflow-pytorch-setup/README.md

 ![wait...](img3.png "wait...")

-I click *Restart*:
+I click *Restart* and wait for the computer to restart:

 ![restart...](img4.png "click 'Restart...'")

-To verify that the NVIDIA driver 396 is active I call:
+To verify that the NVIDIA driver 440 is active I call from a console:
 ```
 nvidia-smi
 ```